 If you use red beets, you may want to toss them with a drizzle of olive oil separately to keep the red from bleeding on to the other veggies.

-*** Your cooking time depends on the size of your pieces.
+For best results, try for consistency in size and shape of your vegetables.
+Your cooking time depends on the size of your pieces.